To enjoy the full Mail & Guardian online experience: please upgrade your browser

 National police spokesperson Brigadier Phuti Setati said on Friday the South African Police Service could not comment on the picture, because it did not know how Sky News came to possess it.

 "We don't want to be distracted by these deliberate tactics.
-All that we want to do is secure conviction, so we are working throughout and investigating professionally."

 In April, police confiscated the cellphones of officers working on the Pistorius murder case, when it came to light they had photographed him after his arrest.